 Food will continue to cook even after it has been removed from the heat source.
 So if you wait to eat it, chances are it will have dried out.
 Have everything ready to go so when your burgers are ready, you’re ready to eat!

-Resist the urge to take the spatula and flatten the burger.
+For best results, resist the urge to take the spatula and flatten the burger.
 I used to be guilty of this!
-Of course I was jut squeezing the moisture right out of the burger.
+Of course I was just squeezing the moisture right out of the burger.
 My husband is far more patient than I am and only flips once and never ever flattens the burgers!

 What your burger is wrapped in matters.
 And a brioche bun is ideal.
-They used to be hard to find, but now even Trader Joe’s and Whole Foods have them.
-If I’m going to eat bread, it has to be good bread and you can never go wrong with a Brioche bun.
+They used to be hard to find, but now you can find them at Trader Joe’s, Whole Foods and many other local grocery stores.
+I love bread, but it has to be good bread and you can never go wrong with a Brioche bun.

 Next…The condiments